LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/data-and-variables/variables.rst

    let programmingLanguage = "JavaScript";

-.. warning:: While ``let`` is the preferred way to create a variable in JavaScript, you will also see programmers sometimes use ``var`` to create a variable in JavaScript, like this:
+.. warning:: You will see some programmers use ``var`` to create a variable in JavaScript, like this:

    .. sourcecode:: js